qiskit-community/qiskit-dynamics/docs/userguide/perturbative_solvers.rst

-Constructing the Dyson-based perturbative solver requires specifying several configuration parameters, as well as specifying the structure of the differential equation more explicitly than using the standard :class:`~qiskit_dynamics.solvers.Solver` object in qiskit-dynamics, which automatically builds either the Schrodinger or Lindblad equation based on the inputs.
+Constructing the Dyson-based perturbative solver requires specifying several configuration parameters, as well as specifying the structure of the differential equation more explicitly than using the standard :class:`.Solver` object in qiskit-dynamics, which automatically builds either the Schrodinger or Lindblad equation based on the inputs.

-See the API docs for :class:`~qiskit_dynamics.solvers.DysonSolver` for a more detailed explanation, but some general comments on its instantiation and usage:
+See the API docs for :class:`.DysonSolver` for a more detailed explanation, but some general comments on its instantiation and usage:

-- :class:`~qiskit_dynamics.solvers.DysonSolver` requires direct specification of the LMDE to the solver.
+- :class:`.DysonSolver` requires direct specification of the LMDE to the solver.
 As we are simulating the Schrodinger equation, we need to multiply the Hamiltonian terms by ``-1j``.
-- :class:`~qiskit_dynamics.solvers.DysonSolver` is a fixed step solver, with the step size being fixed at instantiation.
+- :class:`.DysonSolver` is a fixed step solver, with the step size being fixed at instantiation.
 This step size must be chosen in conjunction with the ``expansion_order``, to ensure that a suitable accuracy is attained.
 - Over each fixed time-step:

-  - :class:`~qiskit_dynamics.solvers.DysonSolver` solves by computing a truncated perturbative expansion.
+  - :class:`.DysonSolver` solves by computing a truncated perturbative expansion.
   - To compute the truncated perturbative expansion, the signal envelopes are approximated as a linear combination of Chebyshev polynomials.